14–15 Oct 2024

 back to top

 Buschfeld, Ben: Dipl.
-Communication-Designer, born 1970, is a multidisciplinary awarded creative, project author and incubator, publisher and civil activist based in Berlin.
+Communication-Designer, born 1970, is a multidisciplinary awarded creative, project author, publisher and civil activist based in Berlin.
 1995/96, after finishing his design studies, he was art director and project lead for developing the BauNetz.de, a pioneering B2B portal about architecture.
 After acting as a visiting professor for Information Design in Puebla/Mexiko in 1997, he founded buschfeld.com – graphic and interface design.
 2013 he co-founded the festival Triennale der Moderne, provided the design and helped to establish the festival 2013-2019.
 Since 2019 he – together with Robert K. Huber – acts as the curator of the Berlin festival program.
 In 2021 Buschfeld co-funded the KulturerbeNetz.Berlin, a meta-network of civil preservation activists.
 He is also a member of various other networks – including the German Werkbund, Docomomo Germany and IconicHouses.org.
 With his wife, garden-monument expert Katrin Lesser, he runs tautes-heim.de, a rentable museum about 1920s architecture dedicated to the work of Bruno Taut, awarded, i.e. with the „European Union Prize for Monument Preservation / Europa Nostra Award“.
 Buschfeld has realized, and runs, several heritage preservation and communication projects – including a large-scaled monument preservation database for his neighborhood, the UNESCO-listed Hufeisensiedlung (2009/10), an educational website about the UNESCO-World Heritage of the six “Berlin Modernist Housing Estates” (2021) and the „Red List of Endangered Buildings“ in Berlin (2023).
 As a member of the ETOM NEB Lab Coordination Board and head of communication for this conference he is open to coop and network [see LinkedIn].

 back to top